warp-contracts/academy/warp-academy-docs/docs/dre/installation.md

 1. Wait until instance will be in the running state
 2. Login to the instance using SSH (you can do it in the GCP console)
-3. Login to dre user: `sudo su dre`
+3. Login as dre user: `sudo su dre`
 4. Check if you have access to docker: `docker ps`.
 Check /var/log/user-data.log in case it's not accessible
 5. Go to warp-dre-node directory: `cd ~/warp-dre-node`
 6. Set all [required variables](#environment-variables): `nano .env`